For more information about Corporate Partner membership and sponsorship opportunities, call (213) 763-3315.

 NHM Educational and Public Programs include:

-The NHM Next Campaign is transforming our Museum, creating five new permanent halls.
+The NHM Next Campaign has transforming our Museum, creating five new permanent halls.
 We are currently offering program support for these exhibitions as well as permanent naming opportunities.
 One-time gifts at a variety of giving levels will permanently name specimens, components, and exhibit galleries for your organization, creating a historic and lasting legacy.

 Naming opportunities are available in the following exhibits: